dasein108/AIaW/DATABASE.md

 - `Owner can delete workspace`: Only owner can delete workspace

 ### workspace_members
-- `Admin or owner can CRUD workspace_members`: Only admin or owner can manage members
+- **SELECT policy**: Can read member lists if admin/member OR workspace is public
+  - Admins and owners can always view workspace members
-- `Members can read workspace_members`: All members can see other members
+  - Current workspace members can view other members
+  - Anyone can view members of public workspaces
+- **INSERT policy**: Can join if admin OR self-joining public workspace
+  - Admins and owners can add anyone to the workspace
-- `Anyone can add themselves to public workspaces`: Users can join public workspaces without invitation
+  - Users can add themselves to public workspaces as members
+- **UPDATE policy**: Only admin/owner can change roles
+  - Only workspace admins and owners can modify member roles
+- **DELETE policy**: Admin/owner can remove anyone, users can leave
+  - Admins and owners can remove any member
+  - Users can remove themselves (leave the workspace)

 ### chats
 - `Workspace members can create workspace chats`: Only workspace members (admin/member) can create workspace chats